AnanyaRamegowda/Hand_Gesture_Recognition_Using_CNN/README.md

 8. Conclusion and Future Work:
    * Analyze the results, discuss the model's strengths and limitations, and outline potential future improvements or applications.
 ## Applications
-Virtual Reality (VR) and Augmented Reality (AR): Gesture recognition can enhance user experiences by allowing intuitive interactions with virtual environments through natural hand movements.
-Gaming: Gesture-based controls can provide a more immersive gaming experience, enabling players to interact with the game using hand gestures instead of traditional controllers.
 Assistive Technology: Hand gesture recognition can assist individuals with disabilities by providing alternative communication methods, enabling them to control devices using gestures.
 Smart Home Devices: Gesture recognition can be integrated into smart home systems, allowing users to control lights, appliances, and entertainment systems through simple hand movements.
 Robotics: Hand gestures can be used to control robotic systems, enabling operators to give commands without the need for physical interfaces.